Architecture of Washington, D.C.: Modernism

 Modernist architecture is a style that, similar to Brutalism, embraces minimalism and rejects the decorative elements of more traditional architectural movements.
 Unlike Brutalism, however, this movement emphasizes the use of glass and metal to create iconic shapes and lead the viewers eye around the structure.
 This school leans on the notion that form follows function.

 Among the most famous buildings in Washington built under the Modernist school is the East Building of the National Gallery of Art on the National Mall.
 Designed by I.M.
 Pei, this building has a flat façade and high atrium that allows light to flow into the center hallways of the museum.
 Additionally, the exterior courtyard connecting this building with the museum's West Building includes several glass pyramids.
 These pyramids served as the inspiration for the pyramids I.M.
 Pei would later design to sit in front of the Louvre Museum in Paris.
 Other buildings that have Modernist elements include the National Museum of American History and the National Air and Space Museum, both on the National Mall.
-Also, the Kennedy Center for the Performing Arts in Foggy Bottom as well as the Watergate Complex, located immediately north of the Kennedy Center, are Modernist buildings.
+Also, the Kennedy Center for the Performing Arts in Foggy Bottom, the Metropolitan Community Church of Washington, D.C. in the Mount Vernon Square neighborhood as well as the Watergate Complex, located immediately north of the Kennedy Center, are Modernist buildings.

 Postmodernism

 Postmodern architecture is a broadly defined architectural style that emphasizes the use of glass, large windows, and generally greater variety of form than Modernism allowed for.
-Because of the broad definition of this type of architecture, many buildings built in Washington, D.C. in the latter decades of the 20th century through recent years can be said to be Postmodern.
-Among these buildings are the headquarters of the International Financial Corporation near Foggy Bottom, the Embassy of Spain in the West End, the World Bank Group headquarters building located Downtown, and the Embassy of Canada near the Capitol.
+Because of the broad definition of this type of architecture, many buildings built in Washington, D.C., in the latter decades of the 20th century through recent years can be said to be Postmodern.
+Among these buildings are the headquarters of the International Finance Corporation near Foggy Bottom, the Embassy of Spain in the West End, the World Bank Group headquarters building located Downtown, and the Embassy of Canada near the Capitol.